Please learn how to fit your fins to get the best from them. Happy finning!

-How to fit your swim fins is different if you have very weak fingers.
-If so, please read this page first and then read How to Fit Swim Fins with Weak Fingers.
-If you can only use one hand, please read this page first and then read How to Fit Swim Fins One-handed.
+How to fit your fins is different if you have very weak fingers.
+If so, please read this page first and then read How to Fit Fins with Weak Fingers.
+If you can only use one hand, please read this page first and then read How to Fit Fins One-handed.

 Putting them on.
 Tightening.
 Taking them off.
 Positioning your fins on your legs.
 Adjusting for best results.

 Both fins are identical.
 Each fin has two identical buckles at the knee end.
 These buckles are integrally moulded as part of the fin (there are no separate buckles).

 There is one long strap for each fin.
 The strap exits symmetrically from two slots at the back of the ankle part of the fin.
 Each half of the strap goes diagonally around the back of your leg and up to the opposite buckle.
 So the two halves of the strap cross over at the back of your leg, just above your ankle.

 I designed them to fit a wide range of leg sizes/shapes securely, to stretch with muscle expansion and with no extra buckles/Velcro to jam or release unexpectedly.
 With practice, each fin usually takes about 30 seconds to put on and about 10 seconds to take off.
 It takes about 10 seconds to tighten or loosen each fin whilst it is on.

 Only use the buckle on the inside of your leg to put the fins on and take them off.
 The inside buckle is easier to reach than the outside buckle (especially if you sit down and cross that leg over the other one).
 Leave the outside buckle permanently strapped.
 That means one fin is set up for your left leg and the other for your right leg.